blueyutsu/LOL-DKP/README.md

 !!!!!!!!!!!!!!!
 REQUIRED TO RUN
 !!!!!!!!!!!!!!!
-Both lol DKP.py and DKPvars in the same folder
+-Both lol DKP.py and DKPvars in the same folder -Python
--Python
 -pycurl
 -certifi